-- The Board had been able to discharge its duties and responsibilities professionally and effectively. - All the Independent Directors complied with the definition of Independent Director as defined in the Listing Requirements.

-- All the Independent Directors had remained objective and independent in expressing their views and in exercising their decision making irrespective of their length of service. - Shareholders' approval be sought at the forthcoming Annual General Meeting for the continuation in service of Tan Sri Dato' Seri Utama Arshad bin Ayub, Dato' Hj Shaharuddin bin Hj Haron, Mr Geh Cheng Hooi and Datuk Oh Chong Peng, who are over the age of seventy (70) and have offered themselves for re-appointment pursuant to Section 129(6) of the Companies Act, 1965. - Shareholders' approval be sought at the forthcoming Annual General Meeting for the re-election of Dato' Wira Zainal Abidin bin Mahamad Zain and Mr Prakash A/L K.V.P Menon, who are retiring by rotation and have offered themselves for re-election.
+- The Board and Board Committees had been able to discharge their duties and responsibilities professionally and effectively. - Each of the Directors continued to perform, contribute and devote sufficient time in fulfilling his role and responsibility towards an effective Board. - All the Independent Directors complied with the definition of Independent Director as defined in the Listing Requirements. - All the Independent Directors had remained objective and independent in expressing their views and in exercising their decision making irrespective of their length of service. - Shareholders' approval be sought at the forthcoming Annual General Meeting for the continuation in service of Tan Sri Dato' Seri Utama Arshad bin Ayub, Dato' Hj Shaharuddin bin Hj Haron, Mr Geh Cheng Hooi and Datuk Oh Chong Peng, who are over the age of seventy (70) and have offered themselves for re-appointment pursuant to Section 129(6) of the Companies Act, 1965. - Shareholders' approval be sought at the forthcoming Annual General Meeting for the re-election of Tan Sri Mohd Sidek bin Haji Hassan and Encik Azhari Arshad, who are retiring by rotation and have offered themselves for re-election.

 The Committee meets as and when required and at least once a year.
-During the year, two (2) meetings were held and attended by all the members of the Committee.
+During the year, one (1) meeting was held and attended by all the members of the Committee.